TheHundredthIdiot/SmartThings/AeoTec/README.md

 # Aeotec Z-Wave Range Extender
 Device handler for the dumb Range Extender simplified for the v2 (UK) Hub.
 # Aeotec HEMv2+ Power Meter
-Device handler for the UK (EU) version of the Aeon Power Meter:
+Device handler for the UK (EU) version of the Aeon Power Meter for the v2 (UK) Hub.
+Works with:

-    Works on Android (Marshmallow & KitKat tested)
+    Android (Marshmallow & KitKat tested)
-        1 and, probably, 2 clamp meters (untested on the latter) Updated and tweaked for the v2 (UK) Hub

-Tested on Marshmallow (v6) and .
+    1 and 2 clamp EU meters (1 clamp tested)